FAQs for continuing students

 Q: How do I find my overall university GPA?

-A: The very last section on your DARS is titled “Summary of Courses Taken”.
+A: The very last section on your degree audit is titled “Summary of Courses Taken”.
 At the top of this section in the upper right-hand corner you will find your overall GPA.
 This number represents the GPA for all courses you have taken both at Illinois and at other universities.

 Q: If I am an off-campus transfer applying for a scholarship, how should I list my major and university GPAs?